 C. The school district will act to enforce this policy and to discipline or take appropriate action against any student, teacher, administrator, school personnel, or person who is found to have violated this policy.

-[Note: The following language is not required by law but is recommended by MSBA for inclusion in this policy.]
+[Note: The following language is not required by law, but is recommended by MSBA for inclusion in this policy.]

 D. The school district will not solicit or accept any contributions or gifts of money, curricula, materials, or equipment from companies that directly manufacture and are identified with tobacco products, tobacco-related devices, or electronic delivery devices.
 The school district will not promote or allow promotion of tobacco products or electronic delivery devices on school property or at school-sponsored events.